khunspoonzi/prospective-plutus-pioneers/week01/lecture01/1_The-(E)UTxO-Model.md

 - Accounting for fees, where the sum of the inputs will be slightly greater than the sum of the outputs.
 - Minting of native tokens, where the sum of the outputs will be greater than the sum of the inputs.

-- Buring of native tokens, where the sum of the inputs will be greater than the sum of the outputs.
+- Burning of native tokens, where the sum of the inputs will be greater than the sum of the outputs.

 ## Example: [Alice and Bob Contd.](https://youtu.be/_zr3W8cgzIQ?t=710)